 Okay, so in that screenshot, you can see we’re 13 miles away… let’s say I want to change the language to better suit the distance (whether it’s under a mile away, one mile, or many miles).
 Let’s try this:

 Now we can add the distance message to the map annotation, but let’s take it one more step.

 I want to allow the user to tap on the annotation and launch the iPhone’s Maps app… but if you read above, I also am supporting the NaviBridge module.
 If we see that’s installed, we’ll want to launch that instead.
 Either way, we’ll be using subtitle to hint to the user they can launch the directions with a simple tap.
 Let’s add the NaviBridge module and check to see if it’s installed:

 Now that that message is complete, let’s create the map and the annotation:

 Last step!
 Time to add the click listener.
 As stated previously, we have two cases here: if NaviBridge is installed, we’ll add a POI, and if it’s not installed, we’ll launch directions with the iPhone Maps app.

-The only trick to note here is in launching the native Maps app… before iOS 6, using Ti.Platform.openURL() with a URL that started with “https://maps.google.com”, and passing specific parameters, it would launch Maps (the documentation is here).
-Once Apple launched their own Maps with iOS 6, that URL no longer worked.
-It now expects to see “https://maps.apple.com”.
+The only trick to note here is in launching the native Maps app… before iOS 6, using Ti.Platform.openURL() with a URL that started with “http://maps.google.com”, and passing specific parameters, it would launch Maps (the documentation is here).
+Once Apple launched its own Maps with iOS 6, that URL no longer worked.
+It now expects to see “http://maps.apple.com”.
 If it sees the Google Maps link, it will just launch the browser.
-It still accepts the same querystring parameters, so we just need to test the iOS version and handle it accordingly.
+It still accepts the same query string parameters, so we just need to test the iOS version and handle it accordingly.

 Big thanks to Stephan for walking us through the use cases when a user clicks on a tap point and for taking the time to give us some insight into his experience and success with Titanium app development.
 Interested in having your Titanium app showcased?
 Send us an email at email@example.com and share your story with us!